The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Radio Modeling

 However, the fact that at $\Delta t = 58$\,days, the SED is best sampled in the optically thick regime allows us to constrain the dominant absorption process.
 The flux densities rise by a factor $\sim$ 2 between 9--11 GHz, suggesting a very steep optically thick slope of $F_{\nu} \sim \nu^{4}$.
 In an SSA model, the optically thick spectral slope would be $F_{\nu} \propto \nu^{2.5}$ (given the ordering of cooling/electron/SSA frequencies we confirmed) \citep{Rybicki_lightman_79}.
 The observed optically thick spectral slope is steeper than this and suggests that FFA must be dominant at this epoch.
 We thus fit each SED with equation \ref{eq:FFA} (fixing t at each epoch).

-We freeze $\delta=3$ as we assume constant shock velocity and $s$=2 ($m=1$ for $s=2$).
+We freeze $\delta=3$ (as $\delta=(2s-1)m$) as we assume constant shock velocity $m=1$ and $s$=2.
+We note that with $s=2,m=\frac{n-3}{n-s}$ can only be approximately 1, but we assume $m=1$ for simplicity and given the poor constraint on s.
 We also fix $\beta=1.86$ from the FFA fits to the full dataset as $\beta$ should not vary across individual epochs (as it sets the temporal evolution).
 As one further motivation for fitting with FFA, we note that given the 10 GHz peak, a Chevalier diagram \citep{Chevalier_1998} as shown in Figure \ref{fig:23fyq_Lpnup} suggests a shock speed $\sim$ 4000 km/s, which is a clear underestimate based on optical estimates, meaning SSA alone is not the primary absorption mechanism and there is a significant contribution from FFA.
 We use $V_{\rm sh} = 8500\, \rm km\,s^{-1}$ from the late-time optical spectra \citep{Dong_2024}.
 This likely corresponds to the fastest ejecta speed, which is not the same as the shock speed and is often an underestimation \citep{Chevalier_17}.
 We proceed assuming a non-decelerating shock speed, given that we lack the data to accurately model the evolution of this speed.

 We perform FFA fits at each epoch using equation \ref{eq:FFA} keeping $K_{1}$, $K_{2}$ and $\alpha$ as free parameters.
 The results for these three parameters are shown in Table {\ref{tab:2023fyq_Fitting_results}.
 We note the relatively high $\alpha$ at early epochs, but also emphasize that the error bars are quite large and there are degeneracies in the fitting.
 We show the single-epoch FFA fits to the data in Figure \ref{fig:Raw_Dat}.
-We caution that our results in general are only approximations given the $s$ and $m$ we assume (if $s=2$ then $m$ must be somewhat less than 1, but cannot be constrained with the current dataset).
+We caution that our results in general are only approximations given the $s$ and $m$ we assume.